qertoip/guru_watch/README.md

 as explained by Robert C. Martin (Uncle Bob) in his famous keynote [Architecture: the Lost Years] (http://confreaks.com/videos/759-rubymidwest2011-keynote-architecture-the-lost-years).

+The ambitious goal is to gain benefits of framework isolation and use case approach __without sacrificing what we all love in Ruby on Rails__.

 ## The story

  * Architecture is not about frameworks and tools